 “I could never make crust.”
 That is the #1 reason people give for not making pie.
 The prepping, making filling and the baking all pale in comparison to how worried people are about making crust.
 No judgment here – I totally get it.
 Crust was the bane of my existence for easily the first six months of my year of pie.
 I poured over books, scoured the internet, and ate more chewy crust than most people do in a lifetime.

 I’ve found crust to be more forgiving than most cookbooks make it out to be if you stick to some simple intuitive guidelines.
 So here is my best shot at giving you some blog-induced courage to go make yourself some crust this Thanksgiving.
-You can find my recipe on the main page where it says “crust recipe” or click here.
+You can find my recipe on the main page where it says “crust recipes” or click here.

 #1 Be prepared